vys534/twitch.tv-live-notifier/README.md

 - `TWITCH_SECRET` is your Twitch application's client secret. **Do not share this with anyone.**
 - `SERVER_ID` is the Discord server's ID.
 Not a channel ID, the entire server.
     - ![](https://i.postimg.cc/50mv6Nzk/image.png)
-- `WELCOME_CHANNEL_ID`: Send all welcome messages to this channel ID.
 - `STREAMING_CHANNEL_ID`: Send all stream messages to this channel ID.
 - `PING_ROLE`: The role ID to ping when you go live.
 To ping everyone, **use the value`everyone`**.